Our Community Partners

 We are currently partnered with the following organizations:

-Center For Empowering Refugee and Immigrants (CERI)
+Center For Empowering Refugees and Immigrants (CERI)

 CERI is a grassroots, non-profit organization founded in 2005 by a small group of bilingual/bicultural mental health professionals.
 It is dedicated to providing culturally competent mental health and other social services to refugee and immigrant families with multiple layers of complex needs, exposure to violence and trauma both in their current environment and in their native countries, and weakening intergenerational relationships.
 ARTogether offers various arts and crafts workshops for CERI’s client in Oakland, CA.